51Degrees/specifications/pipeline-specification/conceptual-overview.md

 process.
 By default, elements are always executed sequentially in the order that they are added.
 See [pipeline builder](#pipeline-builder) for more details.

-A **Pipeline** object is immutable.
+A **Pipeline** object is intended to be immutable.
 In other words, once created, it cannot be changed by adding new elements, removing old ones, etc.

 ## Pipeline builder